 The Phase II ESA is a more comprehensive study which may include a physical sampling of soil, water, building materials, and other potential sources of contaminants on the site.
 This stage will provide a thorough review of any recognized environmental conditions that were discovered during the Phase I assessment.
 The primary pollutants identified in this stage can include asbestos, mold, lead, petroleum hydrocarbons, pesticides, heavy metals, and industrial solvents.
 The assessment can review the level of contamination and determine whether these are deemed “actionable” and require remediation under CERCLA.

-Insurance Implications of Environmental Site Assessments
+Insurance and Environmental Site Assessments

-Since liability under CERCLA is strict, insurance carriers will closely examine the findings of the ESA when crafting Premises Pollution Liability (EIL or Site) policies in order to limit their exposure to known conditions.
+Since liability under CERCLA is strict, insurance carriers will closely examine the findings of the ESA when crafting Premises Pollution Liability (EIL or Site Pollution Liability) policies in order to limit their exposure to known conditions.
 If contaminants are identified during the site assessment, there are several ways to address them.
 Insurance carriers will typically choose to exclude coverage for the known conditions identified in the ESA.
 For example, if a Phase II ESA identifies minor mold contamination in a commercial property, the insurance carrier will most likely exclude known conditions found in the ESA.
 In this case a carrier would also typically apply a mold exclusion.
 However, if the insured fully remediates the mold and takes steps to prevent future occurrences, the carrier may be willing to remove the exclusion once a no further action determination is issued and the cleanup is documented.
 If an ESA finds contaminants below an “actionable level,” the insurance carrier may be willing to include coverage for the known conditions found in the ESA.

 Please contact us if you have specific questions about environmental site assessments or if you would like to discuss an account opportunity.